neo4j-drivers/testkit/tests/TESTINDEX.md

 TODO: summary
 TODO: bookmark chaining

+* Verification that results can be iterated correctly, with regards to nested results and fetch sizes. result, records, nested, fetchsize neo4j/txfuncrun.py

 # Routing
 * Verification that routing tables are retrieved (v3, v4) and that reader or writer is used.